Reactions to the Mishima Incident: Newspaper and magazine articles

-The Australian Australian Financial Review stated that "To link Mishima's death to the ultra-nationalism and the organized crime groups (yakuza) (暴力団, bōryokudan) that are common in Japan is not just a misunderstanding of Mishima, but a misunderstanding of modern Japan as well," and that "the tragedy that led to his death, in which he pursued true beauty in the structural conflict between traditional Japanese culture and modern society, is constructed to a level of perfection, just like his own works."
+The Australian Financial Review stated that "To link Mishima's death to the ultra-nationalism and the organized crime group (group of yakuza) (暴力団, bōryokudan) that are common in Japan is not just a misunderstanding of Mishima, but a misunderstanding of modern Japan as well," and that "the tragedy that led to his death, in which he pursued true beauty in the structural conflict between traditional Japanese culture and modern society, is constructed to a level of perfection, just like his own works."

-According to Takehiko Noguchi (野口武彦), an intellectual history researcher, who was in Massachusetts when the Mishima Incident occurred, the reaction in the Massachusetts local newspapers was largely one of deride as an act of "madness," because of the prevalence of psychoanalysis in nature of the locality, and even university scholars who were known to be knowledgeable about Japan, tended to talk about the meaning of Mishima's death solely as a "psychological abnormality" or "pathological problem," like the general public, to separate it from any social context.
+According to Takehiko Noguchi (野口武彦), an intellectual history researcher and a pioneer of Mishima studies, who was in Massachusetts when the Mishima Incident occurred, the reaction in the Massachusetts local newspapers was largely one of deride as an act of "madness," because of the prevalence of psychoanalysis in nature of the locality, and even university scholars who were known to be knowledgeable about Japan, tended to talk about the meaning of Mishima's death solely as a "psychological abnormality" or "pathological problem," like the general public, to separate it from any social context.
 About that Noguchi has said that he felt it was different from the Japanese habit of relating the meaning of the suicide of others to the living side.
 (Note: Noguchi has inferred that this tendency in there may have been related to their view that suicide as a crime, and has said that but in any case, he felt that the fact that Mishima's death was never considered a "problem of the logic of human life" was different from the Japanese habit of relating the meaning of the suicide of others to the living side.)

 In public opinion on the Mishima incident in various media at the time, such as Japanese television and weekly magazines, ranged from "the desperate act of a patriot" to "counterrevolutionary terrorism," and those who refused to engage in such evaluation from the start or were bored with it commented him as having "reached his limits as a writer" or "the completion of Mishima's aesthetics," while the even more lazy ones preached the "madness" theory, desperately trying to place him outside the realm of everyday social norms, some tried to link Mishima's homosexuality to the incident.